Lytro/pushd/README.md

 #### Event Statistics

-When an event get at least one subscriber, pushd start to account some statistics on the event.
-Those stats persists until the event keep at least one subscriber.
+When an event has at least one subscriber, pushd begins to track statistics on the event.
+These stats persist as long as three is at least one subscriber.
 Those statistics can be used for monitoring or to present stats about the event to the user like approx number of notification per day for this event.

 To get statistics from an event, perform a GET on `/event/EVENT_NAME`: